org-cloudbees-dragan/traditional-ha/README.md

 * It takes some minutes now, you can see the HA status in the controllers` Manage Jenkins section
 * ![Screenshot20240919at084705.png](docs/image1.png)

-### Agent

-Create a key pair with: `ssh-keygen -t rsa -f agent-key`

-Put the contents of agent-key.pub in the env var JENKINS_AGENT_SSH_PUBKEY in `docker-compose.yaml.template`.
-Use the private part in the Controller when defining credentials to connect to the agent.
-Choose credentials with username and private key.
-Username is jenkins.

 ## Stop

 Run `down.sh`.
 This will issue docker compose down to stop the running containers.